BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 Very briefly why would you use Esp32_web_ftp_telnet_server_template:

-- **extremely fast and easy development of Telnet user interface for your project**
+- **extremely fast and easy development of Telnet command-line user interface for your project**
 - **easy development of nice looking Web user interface for your project**
 - **working with files (uploading and downloading .html and other files)**
 - **run-time monitoring of ESP32 behaviour with built-in dmesg Telnet command**